cudmore/triggercamera/readme.md

 ## To Do
  - Implement a Flask homepage to provide buttons to control camera and feedback during a trial.
  - Add control and interface for two LEDs (e.g. IR and white).

+ - try using easydict so i can use'.' notation in code

 [raspberrypi.org]: https://www.raspberrypi.org
 [piicamera]: http://picamera.readthedocs.io/en/release-1.10/